annotell/public-docs/docs-src/docs/a2k_migration_guide.md

 ## Non-breaking changes

+### Environment variables

+Environment variables used by our libraries which are named with the prefix `ANNOTELL_` now have a `KOGNIC_` equivalent, e.g. `ANNOTELL_CREDENTIALS`.
+The old names will continue to work for the time being, with the library code preferring the newer name if both are set.
+Future changes are not guaranteed to be backwards compatible (e.g. introduction of new variables, or renaming, may not be applied to both prefixes).
+We therefore recommend that any scripts are updated at the first opportunity.

 ### Validation

 Many scene model objects (e.g. `Image`, `PointCloud`, `LidarsAndCameras`) have been converted from Python `@dataclass` to Pydantic models.